noy4/KuwaCoin-Faucet/packages/interface/src/routes/[slug]/developer.md

 - TypeChain

-- MetaMask とかでウォレットを接続して使うように作ってたけど MetaMask インストールさせるのアレなのでウォレット作成機能を実装
+- I had made it so that I could connect a wallet with MetaMask or something, but I didn't want to make people install MetaMask, so I implemented a wallet creation function.

-## 旅に出る
+## Going on a trip

-沖縄、福岡、香川、愛媛、タイ...
+Okinawa, Fukuoka, Kagawa, Ehime, Thailand...
-3ヶ月の時が過ぎた...
+3 months passed...

-## 復活
+## Revival

-色々忘れてもーたのと SvelteKit で Breaking Change があったっぽいのでもっぺん作り直すことにした。
+I forgot a lot and there seemed to be some breaking changes in SvelteKit, so I decided to rebuild it again.

-- Kuwa Coin を売り買いできる Vendor コントラクトを実装していたが、ユーザーに前もってテスト ETH 取得してもらうのアレだったので、Kuwa Coin をばら撒く Faucet コントラクトに変更
+- I had implemented a Vendor Contract that allows users to buy and sell Kuwa Coins, but it was too much to ask users to get test ETH in advance, so I changed it to a Faucet Contract to disperse Kuwa Coins.

 <!--  -->

-- yarn → npm に変更
+- Migrate yarn → npm
 - UnoCSS
-  - Icons
+  - Pure CSS Icons